cecat/WeatherStation/README.md

 The code there is using a different MQTT client for Particle.io devices, but there are some instructions on how to work the HA side of things that does not care about what client library you are using.

+## Comments
+I'm not super happy with these implementations which require hand-coding the mqtt topics for each sensor, but could not find a way to dynamically build those given the limitations to the Arduino/ESP implementations of C++.
+Would love it if someone figured that out.

 For more general information on Home Assistant and how (and why) I use it, see